Knowledge Hub

 Integration problems

-Mergers and acquisitions are complex transactions and require a lot of negotiation and paperwork.
-Often the companies being acquired have very different cultures, leadership styles and ways of doing business.
-When leaders clash, this can hinder the progress of integration and making the changes that are needed to take advantage of the merger can become protracted.
+Mergers and acquisitions are complex transactions that need much negotiation and paperwork.
+Often the acquired companies have very different cultures, leadership styles and ways of doing business.
+When leaders’ styles clash, this can hinder integration and delay the benefits of the merger.

-In addition, changes in leadership can lead to drops in morale, the departure of talent, and falls in productivity.
+In addition, changes at the top can negatively affect morale, increase staff turnover and lead to a loss in productivity.
 The new company will have to find a way to bring teams together to ensure success.

 Financials

-Merged companies can improve their financials by merging.
-However, since these improved financials are not tied to any real improvement in the company’s financial position, but rather the potential for improvement, if the company fails to take advantage of the roll-up, its value can rapidly deflate.
+While merged companies can improve their financials by merging, this doesn’t necessarily mean that the company’s financial position has improved; rather it now has the potential for improvement.
+If it fails to take advantage of the roll-up, its value can rapidly deflate.

-In addition, a company may need substantial finance to execute its roll-up and will have to service this debt increasing the pressure on its financial position.
-It may also find itself with a lower credit rating that can add to worse financial terms, and the combination of these two factors can tend to snowball, leading quickly to financial difficulties.
+In addition, a company may need substantial finance to execute its roll-up and will have to service this debt increasing the pressure on cash flow.
+It may also find itself with a lower credit rating leading to worse financial terms, and the combination of these two factors can tend to snowball, leading quickly to difficulties.

-If the new company uses equity rather than debt to finance the deal, this can also lead to issues, including loss of control over decision-making and dilution of founder holdings.
+If the new company uses equity rather than debt to finance the deal, this can also cause problems such as loss of control over decision-making and dilution of founder holdings.

 If you’d like to know more about Mergers or Acquisitions or would like further information about buying or selling a company contact our team of expert M&A lawyers.